JR 4710 Site Associate Santa Clara, CA Salary: $24.61 to $29.58 per hour Pay Frequency: 24 Pay Periods Per Year Full Time Non-Exempt Driving Required

 Perform light masonry work, including mixing mortar and setting, truing, and finishing.

-Monitor ticketing system, or other applicable maintenance request system, and respond to safety related projects immediately, resolving the issue within and/or ensuring proper precautions are taken to keep participants, staff, and visitors safe until a permanent resolution is completed.
+Monitor the ticketing system for and respond to safety-related projects immediately, resolving the issue within and/or ensuring proper precautions are taken to keep participants, staff, and visitors safe until a permanent resolution is completed.
+Complete work orders in a timely manner and maintain accurate records of work performed

 WHAT YOU BRING